Once the weather turns dark and dreary, spiced baked goods and warm tea fit the bill!

 Soaked Pumpkin Bread

-- 2-2/3 cups freshly ground spelt flour (whole wheat pastry flour will yield similar results)
+- 2-2/3 cups freshly ground spelt flour OR whole wheat pastry flour

 - 3/4 cup water

-- 2 tablespoons kefir (or yogurt or other acid such as Kombucha, raw apple cider vinegar, or lemon juice)
+- 2 tablespoons kefir, yogurt, kombucha, raw apple cider vinegar, OR lemon juice

 - 1/2 cup softened butter or coconut oil

 - 3/4 to 1 cup Rapadura

 - 2 eggs

 - 1/4 teaspoon baking powder